edbr-xyz/chrome-kasa/README.md

 ### With Docker (Recommended):

 1. Copy the contents of the [example docker-compose.yml file](example-docker-compose.yml) into a folder of your choosing.
-2. Customise the environment, putting in the name of your Chromecast Audio and the IP of your smart plug; optionally change the idle time or remove the line to have the default of 60 seconds.
+2. Customise the environment, putting in the name of your Chromecast Audio, the IP of your smart plug, and (optionally) an idle timeout.
 3. Duplicate the service for as many plugs you need to control.
 (Optional)
 4. Run `docker compose up` and test it out.
 5. Run in the background with `docker compose up -d`.